matijaSos/tiny-binner/testing.md

 # Testing results

 Tests were conducted on CARMA3 synthetic datasets consisting of 25 bacterias.
 Data is generated with different error models and read lengths.
 Correctness of LCA and MEGAN algorithms is compared.
+Results of MEGAN are shown in the first two columns of each table.

 * 454-400bp